-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

-Provide artificial roost structures for bats
+Provide bat boxes for roosting bats

-A replicated site comparison study from 1985 to 2005 at 52 woodland sites in the UK (Poulton 2006) found an overall bat box occupation rate of 8.7% (5,986 boxes occupied of 68,715 box inspections).
-Occupancy rates were higher in bat boxes in the west of the UK (15% in Devon and Wales) than in the east (4% in the Midlands and eastern England).
-Occupancy rates were higher in summer (10% in August and September) than winter (2% in February).
-Concrete bat boxes had higher occupancy rates than wooden boxes, with types 1ff and 2fn being occupied the most (90% of records).
-Occupancy rates, bat counts and species counts were higher in bat boxes established for more than four years (18% occupancy, 60 bats/100 box inspections, 15 species/100 box inspections) than boxes established for less than one year (8% occupancy, 22 bats/100 box inspections, six species/100 box inspections).
-Occupancy rates were higher for Natterer’s bats Myotis nattereri in lower bat boxes (3% at <= 4 m, 1.6% at >= 7 m), and higher for noctule bats Nyctalus noctula in higher bat boxes (5% at <= 4 m, 7.2% at >= 7 m).
-Bat boxes were installed on a total of 1,410 trees across 52 sites (with 10–208 trees/site).
-Ten different types of bat box were included in the study but were not installed systematically (1ff, 1fs, 1fw, 2f, 2fn, SW, Wedge, Martin, CJM and Messenger).
-Most trees had two bat boxes installed (120 trees had one bat box, and 23 had at least five).
-A total of 3,024 boxes were inspected and 68,715 inspections were made.
-Inspections were made in one month intervals but not all boxes were inspected monthly or yearly.
-Due to an unbalanced design subsets of the data were used for analysis.
+A replicated, site comparison study in 1985–2005 at 52 woodland sites in the UK (Poulton 2006) found an overall bat box occupation rate of 9%, although occupancy varied with box design and height, and increased with time since installation.
+A total of 5,986 boxes were occupied of 68,715 box inspections.
+Concrete bat boxes had higher occupancy rates than wooden boxes, with Schwegler design 1FF and 2FN boxes occupied the most (90% of records).
+Occupancy rates, bat counts and species counts were higher in bat boxes established for more than four years (18% occupancy, 60 bats and 15 species/100 box inspections) than boxes established for less than one year (8% occupancy, 22 bats and six species/100 box inspections).
+Occupancy rates were higher for Natterer’s bats Myotis nattereri in lower bat boxes (3% at £4 m, 2% at ³7 m), and higher for common noctule bats Nyctalus noctula in higher bat boxes (5% at £4 m, 7% at ³7 m).
+Bat boxes were installed on 1,410 trees across 52 sites (10–208 trees/site).
+Ten different bat box designs were included in the study (Schwegler designs 1FF, 1FS, 1FW, 2F, 2FN, SW, Wedge, Martin, CJM and Messenger).
+Boxes were inspected at monthly intervals in 1985–2005, but not all boxes were inspected monthly or yearly.